fgrehm/lmk/README.md

 [![baby-gopher](https://raw2.github.com/drnic/babygopher-site/gh-pages/images/babygopher-badge.png)](http://www.babygopher.org)

-`lmk` is a simple command line tool written in Go that draws your attention to a terminal when another command finishes.
+`lmk` is a simple command line tool written in Go that draws your attention to a terminal when another command finishes running.

 ## WTF?!?